+6. CONFIDENTIALITY

-- 5. The highest degree of confidentiality possible will be maintained for complaints and investigations under this policy, having regard to the circumstances surrounding the complaint and subject to any legal obligations the College may face related to a complaint. - Parties and witnesses involved in a complaint or investigation are expected to keep any related information discussed confidential.
-Unwarranted breaches of confidentiality will result in disciplinary action or sanctions. - Any findings, sanctions issued or ongoing case management of incidents will be kept confidential to the Office of the Director, Student Services and the College's Behavioural Intervention Team except to the extent necessary to implement and/or defend related decisions, or as required by law. - 6.
+The highest degree of confidentiality possible will be maintained for complaints and investigations under this policy, with regard to the circumstances surrounding the complaint and subject to any legal obligations the College may face related to a complaint.

+Parties and witnesses involved in a complaint or investigation are expected to keep any related information discussed confidential.
+Unwarranted breaches of confidentiality will result in disciplinary action or sanctions.

+Any findings, sanctions issued or ongoing case management of incidents will be kept confidential to the Office of the Student Rights and Responsibilities Officer, Director - Wellness, Accessibility & Student Success, except to the extent necessary to implement and/or defend related decisions, or as required by law.

+7. REPRISAL

 The College prohibits reprisal or threat of reprisal against any individuals who exercise their rights under this policy or who participate in any proceedings related to this policy.
+Individuals who violate these provisions shall be subject to discipline or other corrective action.

+8. APPEALS

-Individuals who violate these provisions shall be subject to discipline or other corrective action. - 7.
-Appeals of sanction decisions may be made within 10 business days to the Vice President, Student Services and Human Resources.
-Grounds for appeal are limited to: - a substantial procedural error was committed - sanctions imposed are patently unreasonable or substantially disproportionate to the circumstances or offence.
+Appeals of sanction decisions may be made within 10 business days to the Vice-President, Student Affairs.
+Grounds for appeal are limited to:

+- a substantial procedural error was committed - sanctions imposed are patently unreasonable or substantially disproportionate to the circumstances or offence.
-September 2023